raphsilva/contrastive-summarization/README.md

 * `DISCARD_TESTS`: Amount of outliers tests that will be discarded for overall evaluation (the total number of discarded tests is twice this value, because this amount of best summaries and of worst summaries are discarded).
 * `DATASETS_TO_TEST`: Choose which files of data will be tested.

+Besides those, you'll find the section `# Method options` which lets you change the method's parameters.

 #### Run

 To run a method, go to its directory and run the `main.py` file with Python 3.6.

 #### See results

-Output files and evaluation results will be inside each method's directory.
+After the execution, output files and evaluation results will be inside each method's directory.

 ### Summary

-Below are all the commands from the steps detailed above.
+Below are all the commands from the steps above.

 To install:
 ```
 git clone https://github.com/raphsilva/contrastive-summarization.git
 cd contrastive-summarization
+chmode +x get_dataset.sh
+chmode +x get_dependencies.sh
 ./get_dataset.sh
 ./get_dependencies.sh
 pip install -r requirements.txt